Optimal Dose

 I think a recommendation from an expert can help me with

-I am opened to alternative options and still experimenting with CBD, getting recommendations from a friend that works in the dispensary in California
+I am open to alternative options and still experimenting with CBD, getting recommendations from a friend who works in the dispensary in California.

 As a Therapist, I use and recommend CBD oils,

-after all it is natural antidepressant that reduce pain.
+after all, it is a natural antidepressant that reduces pain.

-I can’t prescribe medications but so far I can say it gives the results.
+I can’t prescribe medication, but so far, I can say it gives results.

 After talking to users and defining their problems and obstacles, I decided to ask professionals in the field.

-I wanted to know their opinion, experience, and express my interviewee's concerns and reasons for stop using CBD oil.
-They did address the issues and gave me another perspective, where I realize how the human factor plays an important role, especially with health.
+I wanted to know their opinion, experience, and express my interviewees’ concerns and reasons for stopping using CBD oil.
+They did address the issues and gave me another perspective, where I realized how the human factor plays an important role, especially with health.

 It is all about tracking your condition!
 Communication is the key!
-And only why how the product will work!
-There is a stigma about cannabis and anything related to it here, and we need to put extra effort to educate, first ourselves and then people around us!
-I noticed that majority of clients still thinks that CBD will show on drug test??!
+And only why the product will work!
+There is a stigma about cannabis and anything related to it here, and we need to put extra effort into educating, first ourselves and then people around us!
+I noticed that the majority of clients still think that CBD will show on da drug test??!
 Big mistake!

-Sometimes I feel like I am working in Pharmacy!
-I am glad to have happy customers, that condition improved with the right advice and product selection.
+Sometimes I feel like I am working in a Pharmacy!
+I am glad to have happy customers, and that condition improved with the right advice and product selection.
 From Migraines to severe illnesses, I got calls, shared my experience, and made new friends.
-What I noticed is that lot of people use CBD instead or in addition to other remedies.
+What I noticed is that a lot of people use CBD instead of or in addition to other remedies.

 With all this information, and still in the discovery stage, I went back for more answers and studies I found online.